NatureHot SpringsReykjavik's Hot Springs: Relaxation in the Capital

 How To Get Here

-Sky Lagoon is very easy to get to from Reyjavik, being a quick 15-minute drive south of the city.
-If you are feeling up to it you could rent a bike and even ride down.
+Sky Lagoon is very easy to reach from Reykjavik.
+It is a quick 15-minute drive south of the city.
+If you are feeling up to it, you could rent a bike and even ride down.

 Kvika Footbath